mikependon/RepoDB.NET/pages/references/jsoncache.md

 }
 ```

-Create a class and implement the custom interface.
+Then, create a class that implements your newly created interface.

 ```csharp
 public class JsonCache : IJsonCache